What is the American Rescue Plan Act (ARPA)?

 - Designing and installing pretreatment processes to address high strength or toxic wastewater commonly seen in craft brewing, dairy and meat processing and other small industries: Get on the list

-- Attend an upcoming informational webinar this November to get more details on each priority funding area.
-Watch each info session on our YouTube channel.
+- Watch ANR's ARPA webinar series to get more details on each priority funding area on ANR's YouTube channel.

 - Watch the public meeting Secretary Moore held on October 7, 2021 to provide more information about ANR's ARPA funding and find more details in this powerpoint presentation.